 Salmon Carcass Tossing!
 Ew, right?!
 Why on Earth would we do that?!
-Three words, marine derived nutrients!
-Lets break down what that is.
-First, marine, from the sea.
-Second, derived, comes from.
-Lastly, nutrients, the compounds used by life to live and grow!
+Three words: marine derived nutrients.
+Let’s break down what that is.
+First, marine, means “from the sea.”
+Second, derived, means “comes from.”
+Lastly, nutrients, means “the compounds used by life to live and grow!”

 Our salmon carcass tossing trip plays an important role in moving those marine derived nutrients to the forest.
 When hatchery salmon return from the ocean they are harvested for eggs and milt to start a new generation of salmon.
 It’s our task to take the carcass of the harvested salmon and return it to historic nesting grounds!
 This transports all those essential nutrients that the salmon absorb while out at sea to the rivers where the next generation grows!

-Last but not least, the link for the Salmon Life Cycle song referred to in the second slide.
+Last but not least, check out the Salmon Life Cycle song to learn more about salmon life cycle!

 sčədadxʷ Video from Salmon Defense -sčədadxʷ (salmon) is an animated short featuring Billy Frank Jr. that takes the viewer up the river through the eyes of the salmon showing its pristine environment; its connection to the Pacific Northwest People; the arrival of the settlers; habitat degradation; the unification of people throughout the world working together to save salmon and salmon habitat.

 Check out this Salmon Activity Book from the Columbia River Inter-Tribal Fish Commission!
 It has word searches, mazes, pictures to color, info about the native tribes that depend on salmon, and a whole lot more.